Continuing Education Activity

 The use of neuromuscular blockade, i.e., paralytics, is also contraindicated in patients who are not adequately sedated.
 While the agent will remain effective in producing neuromuscular blockage without adequate sedation, the patient may be conscious or semi-conscious while paralyzed.
 For obvious reasons, this should be avoided.

 The therapeutic index is the measurement range of drug safety among the average age groups.
 The range for adults is 0.3 to 1 mg/kg, with a recommended dose of 0.6 mg/kg administered intravenously.
-Patients who have received succinylcholine chloride should be on continuous cardiac monitoring in conjunction with end-tidal carbon dioxide monitoring.
-Pulse oximetry also requires monitoring.
+Patients who have received succinylcholine chloride should be on continuous cardiac monitoring in conjunction with end-tidal carbon dioxide and pulse oximetry monitoring.
 If a continuous infusion of succinylcholine chloride is necessary, a nerve stimulator should be used to monitor the effects of the neuromuscular blockade to a train of 4 in conjunction with continuous cardiac monitoring and end-tidal carbon dioxide measurements.
 The use of a nerve stimulator will indicate whether the patient is exhibiting a phase-I neuromuscular block or it has converted to a phase-II neuromuscular block.

 Taking the dose of succinylcholine administered above the recommended dose and the duration of administration into consideration, depolarizing neuromuscular blockade toxicity, which is a phase-I blockade, may convert to a phase-II blockade with patient assessment characteristics resembling those of a nondepolarizing neuromuscular blockade.
-Primary treatment and intervention for succinylcholine toxicity is airway maintenance and respiratory support sufficient for the patient to maintain adequate oxygenation until the drug is metabolized, and the patient can maintain adequate oxygenation and ventilation without mechanical support.
+Primary treatment and intervention for succinylcholine toxicity are airway maintenance and respiratory support sufficient for the patient to maintain adequate oxygenation until the drug is metabolized and the patient can maintain adequate oxygenation and ventilation without mechanical support.

 Enhancing Healthcare Team Outcomes